 Due to the current world health situation, field trips are subject to change during Fall 2020.
 Please contact your Program Advisor for more information.

 You are encouraged to participate in the organized field trips, which are included in your program fees.
-In addition to the included program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
+In addition to the included program field trips, you'll also have field trips as part of your courses and have numerous informal activities that expose you to the local culture as well.
 Destinations may change at the discretion of the Resident Director.

 The following are possible destinations, view term calendars for specifics.

 Exploring downtown Chengdu, students will see key places important for their stay, such as shopping centers, restaurants, banks, and cell phone and computer retailers.

 Visit the biggest panda research base in the world.
 See the relaxed adult and playful baby pandas and learn more about this “living fossil” and endangered animals.

 Explore a typical Sichuan-style ancient village often used in Chinese historical films.
 There you will have lunch and depart for a boat trip up the Yellow Dragon River.

 This is a weekend trip to one of China’s four sacred Buddhist mountains.
 See Dafu, the world’s largest sitting Buddha (over 100 people can stand on his foot!), and Thousand Buddha Cliffs.
 Spend the night at Emei.
 The following day you will climb part way up the mountain to the 1,000-year-old Wangnian Temple, the oldest surviving Emei monastery, and enjoy their famous vegetarian food.
 Visit Qingyin Pavilion, named the Pure Sound Pavilion because of the sound effects of rapid water coursing around rock formations in the area.
 Up higher, you will have the chance to see the wild monkeys for which Emei Mountain is famous.